zeiss-microscopy/OAD/Machine_Learning/README.md

 - Pixel Classification by proven and established **Random Forrest Classifier**
 - Option to **download** or pre-trained DNNs for image segmentation (ZEN blue 3.1)
 - Option to **Import** pre-trained DNNs for image segmentation(> ZEN blue 3.2)
   - currently 3 pre-trained networks are available
-  - public model specification for import: [ANN Model Specification](docs/ann_model_specification.md)
-  - [czmodel package](https://pypi.org/project/czmodel/) to convert trained TF2 models into 'czmodel'
+  - [PyPi package czmodel & public ANN Model Specification](https://pypi.org/project/czmodel/) to convert trained TF2 models into 'czmodel'
 - Post processing by **Conditional Random Fields** (CRF)
 - Option to apply **confidence thresholds**
 - IP-Functions for creating masks and **scripting integration** for advanced automation
 - **Client-Server Architecture** (Zen Client - Python-Server) with using REST-API
-- client-side tiling & fusion functionality to deal with large **mult-idimensional datasets**
+- client-side tiling & fusion functionality to deal with large **multi-dimensional data sets**
 - support for Nvidia GPUs
 - universal automated build pipeline for **ZeissPython** established and integrated in official Zeiss installer